rhsgsa/hybrid-cloud-coolstore/README.md

 	* Create a namespace binding to `openshift-gitops`

-01. Create an AWS cluster in the `coolstore` cluster set named `coolstore-a`
+01. Create an AWS cluster in the `coolstore` clusterset named `coolstore-a`

 	|Network|CIDR|
 	|---|---|
 	|Cluster network|`10.128.0.0/14`|
 	|Service network|`172.30.0.0/16`|

-01. Create an AWS cluster in the `coolstore` cluster set named `coolstore-b`
+01. Create an AWS cluster in the `coolstore` clusterset named `coolstore-b`

 	|Network|CIDR|
 	|---|---|